Number 96 (TV series): History and background

-Number 96 became one of the most popular Australian drama television series of its era, not only was it the world's first daily primetime soap opera, it was the first to inspire a US remake.
-The program known for its humour as well as its groundbreaking depictions of taboo subjects of the time, exploring issues such as homosexuality, abortion, rape, interracial romance, drug usage, breast cancer Pregnancy in later life and transgenderism, but also its array of comedy characters with their own catchphrases, in a nod to vaudeville.
+Number 96 became one of the most popular Australian drama television series of all time, but due to its racy subject matter, it was not picked up by many international markets.
+It was the first soap opera to screen in prime time five nights a week, and later became the first Australian TV series to inspire a brief US remake.

+Number 96 became infamous for its groundbreaking depictions of controversial and taboo subjects of the time, exploring issues such as homosexuality, abortion, rape, interracial romance, drug usage, pregnancy in later life, and transgenderism, but also included an array of comedy characters with their own catchphrases, in a nod to vaudeville.